JeffersonLab/solid_release/howto.md

 which is based on container [jeffersonlab/jlabce:1.3m](https://hub.docker.com/r/jeffersonlab/jlabce/tags/1.3m) including jlab_version 1.3m with gemc 2.3m)
   * jeffersonlab_solid_tag1.devel_s3.2.1.sif (like solid_tag1.0.0, but provide base package only and test other packages outside of contianer)
   * jeffersonlab_solid_tag2.devel_s3.2.1.sif (more test with base package only)

-On your local machine, you can dowload container images by "scp your_jlab_username@ftp.jlab.org:/group/solid/apps/[singularity_container_filename] ./"

 They are created by pulling from docker container on jlab ifarm with the following command
 * module load singularity/3.9.5